 There are even some mortgage lenders who only have a limited number of firms on their panel who they trust to act for them on Shared Ownership cases.
-A buyer who instructs a firm of solicitors who doesn’t specialise in affordable housing may therefore end up paying two sets of legal fees – their own solicitors fees for the conveyancing and their lender’s legal fees too.
+A buyer who instructs a firm of solicitors who doesn’t specialise in affordable housing may therefore end up paying two sets of legal fees – their own solicitor's fees for the conveyancing and their lender’s legal fees too.

 Housing Associations and the mortgage brokers they work with will often have panels of solicitors that they recommend who specialise in affordable housing.
-Whilst a solicitor may be recommended to you on behalf of a housing association, the solicitor is duty bound to act in the buyers best interest, not the sellers.
+Whilst a solicitor may be recommended to you on behalf of a housing association, the solicitor is duty-bound to act in the buyer's best interest, not the sellers.

 Also, with a new build property, the legal paperwork can be extensive and take several hours to read.
 However, as it tends to be similar for all plots, it is more efficient for a solicitor to act for multiple buyers on a development.
 A buyer who uses a solicitor who is already familiar with a particular development will be more likely to achieve the exchange deadline imposed by the Housing Association than one who uses their own, non-specialist, solicitor.

-Using a firm which specialises in affordable housing or one which is on a “panel” as explained above, means that you will be looked after by an expert who will most likely charge less and generally proceed quicker than if you used a conventional High Street solicitor.
+Using a firm that specialises in affordable housing or one which is on a “panel” as explained above, means that you will be looked after by an expert who will most likely charge less and generally proceed quicker than if you used a conventional High Street solicitor.